Invest in U.S. Oil Drilling: Direct Participation in American Wells

 | Total | β | $7.74M | $123,863 | ($32,787) | $6,874 | $64,252 |

-Illustrative purposes only.
-Uses a simplified hyperbolic decline model (b=1.2) and does not account for gas production, NGL revenue, TDC depreciation, state taxes, workover costs, or actual well performance.
-Actual results will vary materially.
-IDC deductibility depends on working interest structure and IRS material participation rules.
-Consult a qualified CPA or financial advisor.
-Past performance is not indicative of future results.
-Securities offered only to accredited investors via Disclosure Memorandum.
+Model notes: Uses a simplified hyperbolic decline model (b=1.2) and does not account for gas production, NGL revenue, TDC depreciation, state taxes, workover costs, or actual well performance.

 Disclaimer: The information provided in this article is for informational purposes only and should not be considered legal or tax advice.
 We are not licensed CPAs, and readers should consult a qualified CPA or tax professional to address their specific tax situations and ensure compliance with applicable laws.